Crème Simon: Art Heritage

-Creme Simon was known to patron rising stars in their own artistic rights by commissioning these painters, illustrators and artists in their marketing campaign.
-From the 1920s, they started commissioning artists in the likes of Emilio Vilà and Chéri Herouard, and was later followed by several other leading art deco illustrators such as Léon Benigni, Charles Martin, and Jean-Gabriel Domergue, each with their own trademark artistic style.
-The 1930s took another artistic turn, as they tapped on the artistic talents of William Pera, Réne Vincent, Henri Sjoberg and Jean Adrien Mercier to illustrate their interpretations of Creme Simon ads.
-1940s saw more colourful printouts with artists the likes of Bret Koch Ray, Libis, Montebello before the modern semi-surrealist works of Philippe Noyer in the 1950s.
+Creme Simon was known to patronize rising artistic stars by commissioning them for marketing campaigns.
+From the 1920s, they started commissioning artists such as Emilio Vilà and Chéri Herouard, and later followed by several other leading art deco illustrators such as Léon Benigni, Charles Martin, and Jean-Gabriel Domergue, each with their own trademark style.
+The 1930s took another artistic turn, as they tapped the artistic talents of William Pera, Réne Vincent, Henri Sjoberg and Jean Adrien Mercier to illustrate their interpretations of Creme Simon ads.
+The 1940s saw more colorful printouts with artists like Bret Koch Ray, Libis, Montebello before the modern semi-surrealist works of Philippe Noyer in the 1950s.

 The use of renowned photographers were especially prominent in their 1950s campaign.
-Most of their ads during this time featured the photographic works of Lucien Lorelle, who pioneered the first color photo lab and photography as an art, and Sam Levin, who is often credited for the portrayal of Brigitte Bardot as an iconic sensual French woman with his early photo shots of her.
+Most of their ads during this time featured the photographic works of Lucien Lorelle, who pioneered the first color photo lab and photography as an artform, and Sam Levin, who is often credited for the portrayal of Brigitte Bardot as an iconic cultural French figure with his early photos of her.

-Other than still ads, commercial (film) advertisements were also made during that era.
+Commercial (film) advertisements were also made during that era.
 Some of which have been produced by Alexandre Alexeieff, who with his wife, invented the pinscreen and the animation technique of totalization.
-Crème Simon was one of his first commercial clients, for whom the 3 animations (1935: The Two Armies; 1936: Game of Cards; The Birth of Venus) were created for.
+Crème Simon was one of his first commercial clients, for whom 3 animations (1935: The Two Armies; 1936: Game of Cards; The Birth of Venus) were created.